Nils Oliveto: TV/Radio broadcasting

 In January 2022, Nils released the book ‘’Winter HAIKUlimpics: capturing the poetic spirit of wintertime sports’’ a month before the start of the 2022 Winter Olympic Games in Beijing, China.
 This poetry book is the first of its kind to combine lyrical moments of insights characterized by Japanese haikus with winter sporting events.

-Nils also periodically does radio shows discussing human performance and sports.
+Nils also periodically does radio shows and his a published scientific author in sports performance journals (NSCA Journal / USA Track & Field Track Coach).